red-pencil/curriculum-vitae/index.md

 ### Product Manager

-**China Mobile Intelligent Mobility** \| Beijing, China
+**China Mobile, Shanghai Research** \| Beijing, China

 Jun 2019 - present

-- Internet of Vehicle / Connected Car
-- In-vehicle electronics
+- Researched on solutions in transportation industry including internet of vehicle, autonomous driving, vehicle to everything (V2X), etc.
+- Managed the product line, and engaged in the process of business analysis, design refinement, factory manufacture, and software development.
+- Designed and developed new patented products of on-board electronic, both to business and to customer.

-### User Research Intern
+### User Experience Design Intern

 **Lenovo Research** \| Beijing, China

 Sep 2013 - Feb 2014

-- User Research Center
-- Researched on user's behavior towards a variety of consumer electronics.
+- Conducted user research towards various types of consumer electronics, including laptop, tablet, phone, etc., in User Research Center.
 - Developed the preliminary design of the next generation smart devices.

-## Academic Experience

-### Research Intern

-**[Empathic Computing Lab](http://empathiccomputing.org)**, Bioengineering Institute, University of Auckland \| Auckland, New Zealand

-Mar 2019 - Jun 2019

-- Developed remote cooperation and existence applications on mobile platform.
-- Designed and advised the prototypes and products for commercialization of XR technology.

-### Project Researcher

-**[Embodied Media Project](http://www.embodiedmedia.org)**, Graduate School of Media Design, Keio University \| Tokyo, Japan

-Feb 2018 - Jul 2018

-- Conducted research projects in the fields of haptic sensation, virtual reality, human augmentation, telexistence, etc.
-- Develop experiments, prototypes and applications of relative fields.